 - User Focus – UX principles have helped web design, adopting principles from phone apps and various methods of interaction.
 The key to UX is putting the user first – consider who your user is, what they need, and how they can use your website comfortably.

 - Optimization for Conversion – The essential reason for using SEO for law firms to drive traffic to your website is to convert it into a business.
 Your website needs to direct people towards your key contact channels with a clear call-to-action and value proposition that is prominent and visible right when your user needs it.

 Create a plan for each piece of content

-Simple example – we’re creating a plan for a blog post.
+Simple example – we’re creating a plan for law firm blogs.
 It needs to follow a specific agenda, for example:

 - A definition of the given subject (for instance, a specific law or topic)